11 Best ATS CRM for Recruiting Agencies

 Why choose Crelate?
 If you’re a solo recruiter or small boutique agency that doesn’t need enterprise features and wants to keep software costs low, Crelate gets the job done without unnecessary complexity.
 It’s the recruiting software equivalent of a reliable Honda Civic: not flashy, but dependable.

-Which ATS CRM is right for your recruiting agency?
+Verdict: which ATS CRM fits your recruiting agency?

 Author